If you need to create a price offer for a customer before a confirmed Sales order (SO), you can manage this process using a Quote.

 When confirmation is received from the customer, change the Quote status from Pending to Confirmed.
 Make changes to the Quote before confirming if needed.

 The Quote is turned into a SO which now appears in the Open tab of Sales orders table in the Sell screen.
-The Sales Order now checks for the availability of required Sales Items and Ingredients and creates commitments in your Stock.
+The SO now checks for the availability of required Sales items and Ingredients and creates commitments in your Stock.

 Checking for items availability and possible deadlines for Quotes